 Photo: Abhishek Prasad / Unsplash

 Kodaikanal is a well-known Western Ghats hill station, often visited for its lake, viewpoints, and forests.
 The star-shaped Kodaikanal Lake is a central attraction, offering boating and cycling around its shores.
 Coaker’s Walk is a narrow pathway that provides a clear view of the valley below.
-Pillar Rocks, a set of three huge rock formations, is a great photographic place and a must-visit.
+Pillar Rocks, a set of three huge rock formations, is one of the best places to visit in Kodaikanal and a great photographic place.
 The town is known for its homemade chocolates and local products, including organic fruits and eucalyptus oil.

 Major Attractions: Mannavanur Lake, Bryant Park